 We want our compensation to reflect on our objectives.
 If we want our sales team to call on existing accounts, we comp them on existing accounts.
 If we want them to behave identical to inbound and outbound calls, we comp them identically (or they will shun the customer that pays the least commission).
 If we want them to push a specific product, we comp them on that specific product and assign a line item quota to their overall quota.

 I helped found the world’s largest high-tech rep firm (with thousands of field reps) that catered to large companies with a shared sales force that did not have product line item quotas.
 A $200 million division of Microsoft could not get their own sales force to push their product.
 The division GM still had a sales quota to meet, so they had to hire our company to get effective representation.

 Pay on profitability or revenue.

-Another reason that might justify paying on profit margin is when sales is continually discounting and the sales manager either doesn’t know how to stop it or is part of the gang (and has enough clout to keep it going).
-Discounting is an indication that sales does not know how to “sell” the product and it’s value—since they have to keep devaluing it with discounts.
-Rather than learning how to position and sell the benefits, an incorrectly devised sales compensation may make it painless for them (but not the company) to “buy” their way in with discounts.
+Another reason that might justify paying on profit margin is when sales are continually discounting and the sales manager either doesn’t know how to stop it or is part of the gang (and has enough clout to keep it going).
+Discounting is an indication that sales do not know how to “sell” the product and it’s value—since they have to keep devaluing it with discounts.
+Rather than learning how to position and sell the benefits, and incorrectly devised sales compensation may make it painless for them (but not the company) to “buy” their way in with discounts.

 If we don’t have direct control of sales, but we can influence the comp plan, then we may wish to change the commission to pay on margin.
 When it is suddenly their own money they are giving away, instead of the companies, Sales suddenly figures out how to start selling the product without discounting.